andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/08-canada.md

 I overhear a couple blue collar fellas at the end of the bar complaining about the
-<a href="https://www.cnn.com/2022/02/07/americas/canada-covid-protest-explainer/index.html">trucker strike</a> going on at the border.
+<a href="https://www.cnn.com/2022/02/07/americas/canada-covid-protest-explainer/index.html" target="_blank" rel="noopener noreferrer">trucker strike</a> going on at the border.

 "Nobody wants to work these days, they come up with all these bullshit excuses and now I gotta deal with these assholes blocking the border."